abarlow4944/ECE326/README.md

 * __test_get_resolved_inverted_index_multiple_docs:__ This tests that `get_resolved_inverted_index()` correctly handles multiple documents.
 It ensures that words appearing in multiple pages map to multiple URLs, and words appearing in only one page map to a single URL.
 * __test_crawl_handles_no_urls:__ This ensures that the crawler behaves correctly when given an empty URL file.
 It verifies that `doc_index`, `lexicon`, and `inverted_index` remain empty and that the program does not crash or raise an error.
 To run the test cases, run `python -m unittest test_crawler.py`

+# ECE326 Lab 2
+## Benchmark Setup
+Benchmarks were performed from a local Ubuntu environment via WSL against the web application hosted on an AWS EC2 Ubuntu instance.
+Tests were conducted using varying concurrency levels to determine maximum stable connections, and the following tools were used to simultaneously measure resource utilizations:
+- CPU usage: mpstat
+- Memory usage: dstat
+- Disk IO: vmstat
+- Network: dstat